Nonsmooth Analysis and Optimization: Resolvents and proximal points

-\end{corollary} \begin{proof} Simply apply \cref{lem:proximal:subdiff} to the Fermat principle $0\in\partial F(\bar x)$. \end{proof} This simple result should not be underestimated: It allows replacing (explicit) set inclusions by (implicit) Lipschitz continuous equations in optimality conditions, thus opening the door to fixed point iterations or Newton methods.
+\end{cor} \begin{proof} Simply apply \cref{lem:proximal:subdiff} to the Fermat principle $0\in\partial F(\bar x)$. \end{proof} This simple result should not be underestimated: It allows replacing (explicit) set inclusions by (implicit) Lipschitz continuous equations in optimality conditions, thus opening the door to fixed point iterations or Newton-type methods.

 We can also derive a generalization of the orthogonal decomposition of vector spaces. \begin{theorem}[Moreau decomposition] Let $F:X\to \Rbar$ be proper, convex, and lower semicontinuous.
 Then we have for all $x\in X$ that